mediocregopher/mediocre-api/README.md

 A simple wrapper around go's standard `net/http` package.
 It provides:

-* Rate-limiting based on an api token (or optionally on an ip address)
+* Rate-limiting based on an api token (or optionally on an ip address).
+Rate limiting is based on actual time to complete requests, not just number of requests

 * User authentication